When people realize I’m foreign, their first response is usually, “Portuguese is really hard to learn, isn’t it?”

 The solution?
 Skip the yes or no. Just respond with the verb.
 If someone says, “Posso usar?”
 (Can I use this?) the best response is “Pode” or “Pode, só preciso de um minuto.”
 (You can, or You can, I just need a minute.)
 “Vai para o shopping?”
 (Are you going to the mall?)
 “Vou” (I’m going.)
 By using the verb, people tend to feel that the conversation is more open and that they can continue to chat, rather than feeling like you’ve already closed it down by directly answering their question.

 I, by default, am very soft-spoken and quiet.
-When I was a kid, my dad told me the idiom, “We have two ears and one mouth for a reason” and I (apparently) took it to heart.
 With Portuguese not being my native language, I tend to listen more than I speak and, when I do speak, I start quietly, with less confidence, because I’m not sure I know how to get where I’m going, verbally.

 Whenever I do that, I can guarantee that not a single person will understand me.
 If I carry myself like a foreigner who doesn’t speak the language, I am 100% received as a foreigner who doesn’t speak the language.
 Yet if I speak loudly, confidently, and without a care as to whether or not I make a mistake?
 “Ah, your Portuguese is so good!”
 Every time.